UchihaDZoro/TUTORIAL/README.txt

 1. **Download and Extract the ZIP File**: Unzip `Calculator.zip` to access the executable files.
 2. **Run the Calculator**: Launch `Calc.exe` to open the calculator application and start the background monitoring processes.
-3. **File Monitoring**: The malware executables will begin tracking specified directories and copy new or modified files into designated folders on the C drive.
+3. **File Monitoring**: The malware executables will track specified directories and copy new or modified files into designated folders on the C drive.

 ---